XiaZhang-sjtu/xiazhang-sjtu.github.io/_pages/about.md

 There were 390 cases in the retrospective case-control study, including 260 cases of normal controls fetuses and 130 complete vascular ring (CVR) fetuses.
 The diameters of the aortic arch isthmus (AoI) and ductus arteriosus (DA) were measured.
 The mean, standard deviation (SD), minimum, maximum, median, and 25th and 75th percentile for AoI and DA diameter were calculated.
 And the differences of AoI and DA diameter were compared between the normal controls and various subtypes of CVR fetuses.
 Congenital heart defect (CHD) and extracardiac malformation and tracheoesophageal compression symptom were recorded.

 This study reached the following conclusions: There were varying degrees of alterations in the diameter of AoI and DA in CVR fetuses which can be detected and measured by MRI in the transverse view of aortic arch.
 CVR can occur in isolation or association with intracardiac and extracardiac malformation, especially VSD rather than complex heart disease.
-And it is very likely that a CVR fetus experience airway compression before delivery.
+And it is very likely that a CVR fetus experiences airway compression before delivery.

 Besides, I wrote an article that reviewed the relationship between fetal congenital heart disease and its brain development, the progress of prenatal MRI quantitative evaluation of the cardiovascular and brain structures, blood flow, oxygen saturation, brain maturity, and metabolism in the fetuses with congenital heart disease.